-What Is an Eye Emergency?
+What Is an Eye

-An eye emergency occurs anytime you have a foreign object or chemicals in your
+eye emergency occurs any time you have a foreign object or chemicals in your

 pain in your eyes.
 Without proper treatment, eye damage can lead to a partial

-Symptoms of Eye Injury
+Symptoms of Eye

-You should contact your eye doctor or physician if it feels like you have something in your eye, or
+should contact your doctor if it feels like you have something in your eye, or

 - loss of vision